Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 claude opus 4.7 review

-Best for cost-efficiency and value: Gemini 3.1 Pro.
-80.6% SWE-bench Verified, 2M context, native video input, and $2/$12 pricing.
-Best performance per dollar in the frontier tier, full stop.
+Best for cost-efficiency and value: Gemini 3.1 Pro. $2/$12, 2M context, native video input, and 80.6% on SWE-bench Verified.
+With both Claude and GPT-5.5 now priced at $5+/$25+, Gemini’s cost position is stronger than it was a month ago.
+Best performance per dollar at the frontier tier, no contest.

 The question I get asked most: “if I can only pick one, which one?”
-My answer is still GPT-5.4 for general use because the price is right and it’s genuinely strong across almost every category.
-But if you’re serious about coding or document-heavy work, Claude Opus 4.7 earns its premium.
-And if cost is your binding constraint, Gemini 3.1 Pro is not a compromise it’s a legitimately capable model at a genuinely different price point.
+My answer has shifted.
+Before GPT-5.5, I recommended GPT-5.4 for general use on value.
+Now GPT-5.5 and Claude are priced within 10% of each other.
+If your work skews toward execution — pipelines, automation, agentic tasks — GPT-5.5.
+If it skews toward accuracy and depth — coding review, legal documents, vision tasks — Claude Opus 4.7.
+And if your binding constraint is cost: Gemini 3.1 Pro is not a compromise.
+It’s a legitimately capable frontier model at a genuinely different price point.

-One last thing: if your budget allows, run all three in parallel for your most important workloads for a week.
+One last thing: run all three in parallel for your most important workloads for a week.
 The difference in what each one does well will become obvious faster than any benchmark table I can show you.

 Want to see how these models stack up on open source alternatives?
 Check the best open source AI models comparison, including DeepSeek V4 and Gemma 4, which are genuinely competitive at a fraction of the cost for many workloads.